easyGLM/ezAGI/automind/AUTOMIND.md

 # AUTOMIND.md

-The automind folder within the easyAGI project contains essential components that enable advanced reasoning, decision-making, and logic processing for the AGI system.
+The automind folder within the ezAGI project contains essential components that enable advanced reasoning, decision-making, and logic processing for the AGI system.
 Below is a detailed description of the four primary files in this directory: SocraticReasoning.py, agi.py, logic.py and openmind.py

 # SocraticReasoning.py